lkilpatrick/gitstream-mkdocs/docs/index.md

 Welcome to gitStream.

-This site will contain all the infomation you need to get started with gitStream and Contniuous Merge!
+This site will contain all the information you need to get started with gitStream and Continuous Merge!

 # Getting Started

 To get started with gitStream CM automation just install it from GitHub https://github.com/apps/gitstream-cm

-The installtions process involves:
+The installations process involves:

 1. Install [gitStream for GitHub](https://github.com/apps/gitstream-cm)
 2. Get your rules in `.cm/gitstream.cm` to your repos